 With its fully pneumatic marker, the Tippmann TMC will help you become more accurate.
 It is unfortunate but you will have to keep refilling the gun no matter what feeding system you go with.
 For the typical paintballer, this will be an ideal pick.

-Upgrades area available for this marker if you need them but they are not needed.
+Upgrades are available for this marker if you need them but they are not needed.
 It is still comforting though that you have the ability to customize if you want.

 Whenever I think of Azodin, the first word that comes to mind is dependable.
 This weapon never jams or lets you down when you need it the most.
 The exterior is made of a nylon-reinforced composite material.
 Whether you are playing a rough game in the rain or snow, you can count on it when competitions get hard.

 This markers middle name is efficiency.
-The reason for this being is that is jam packed with power while using the least amount of gas possible.
+The reason for this being is that is jam-packed with power while using the least amount of gas possible.
 Snipers who like to remain unseen and unheard swear by this gun.
 It fires shots with the least amount of noise so you can move around freely without being detected.
 I find it to be ideal for sneaky stacks so you can eliminate opponents before they are able to realize it.
-This is one of the best paintball guns under 200.

 Picking the best paintball gun under 200 isn’t an easy task but Tippmann always hits the mark.
 The Cronus basic is a great choice for a beginner or someone on a budget that still needs quality.
 If you take this on as your first gun, you will find learning the basics a pleasure.